IOsonata/IOsonata/README.md

 [ICM-20948 Motion_Driver](https://invensense.tdk.com/developers/software-downloads/) : Create a user at https://invensense.tdk.com/developers/software-downloads/.
 In the "Development Kits" block, download "DK-20948 SmartMotion eMD 1.1.0".
 Unzip the downloaded file and navigate to EMD-Core/sources.
 Copy the folder `Invn` to `external/Invn` as indicated in the folder tree bellow.

-[BSEC](https://www.bosch-sensortec.com/bst/products/all_products/bsec) : Bosch Sensortec Environmental Cluster (BSEC) Software for #BME680 environmental sensor.
+[BSEC](https://github.com/boschsensortec/Bosch-BSEC2-Library) : Bosch Sensortec Environmental Cluster (BSEC) Software for #BME680 environmental sensor.
 BSEC is needed for calculating Air Quality Index.
-Go to https://www.bosch-sensortec.com/bst/products/all_products/bsec at the end of the page.
-Select checkbox to accept license terms to download.
-Unzip the the downloaded file.
-Rename the extracted folder to `BSEC` and copy the whole folder to `external` as indicated in the folder tree below.
+Go to https://github.com/boschsensortec/Bosch-BSEC2-Library.
+Clone it to `external/BSEC` as indicated in the folder tree below.

 [LWIP](https://savannah.nongnu.org/projects/lwip/) : A Lightweight TCP/IP stack.
 This library is required for IoT network connectivity over Ethernet, Wifi, LTE, ...
 Download it via this link https://download.savannah.nongnu.org/releases/lwip/.
 Rename the extracted folder as `lwip` and copy it to `external`.